japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 * `StreamingSymmetricHashJoinExec` is requested to <<shouldRunAnotherBatch, check out whether the last batch execution requires another non-data batch or not>>

-* `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.adoc#storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>>
+* `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.md#storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>>
 ====

 === [[stateWatermarkPredicates]] Watermark Predicates for State Removal -- `stateWatermarkPredicates` Internal Property